Cayman Islands beneficial ownership regime

 In-Scope companies, once confirmed, should commence taking various steps set out in the Law to identify, obtain and hold information about their BO and relevant legal entities.

-In light of the obligations imposed under the Regime, we will be liaising with clients to assess the impact of the Law on their vehicles registered in the Cayman Islands and to provide advice on next steps.
+In light of the obligations imposed under the beneficial ownership regime, we will be liaising with clients to assess the impact of the Law on their vehicles registered in the Cayman Islands and to provide advice on next steps.
 We can also advise In-Scope companies in relation to the creation and maintenance of a BO Register, preparation of appropriate notices and such other matters required in order for In-Scope companies or other persons and relevant legal entities to fulfil their legal obligations under Cayman Islands law.

 For assistance on any of the above matters, please liaise with your usual Marbury contact or contact us via email@example.com.